TurnNetwork/turn-sdk.js/README.md

 |Data|string| Query result of json string |
 |ErrMsg|string| Error message |

-> Note: The following query interfaces (the interfaces called by `platon_call`) are returned in the above format unless otherwise specified
+> Note: The following query interfaces (the interfaces called by `bub_call`) are returned in the above format unless otherwise specified

 Returns: List